 Lansdale real estate is some of the most expensive in Pennsylvania, although Lansdale house values don't compare to the most expensive real estate in the U.S.

-Lansdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Lansdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lansdale are a mix of both white- and blue-collar jobs.
 Overall, Lansdale is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lansdale who work in office and administrative support (16.16%), sales jobs (10.78%), and management occupations (7.46%).

 Also of interest is that Lansdale has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small borough, Lansdale has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Lansdale, a lot of people use the train to get to work every day though Lansdale is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Lansdale in 2010 was $28,187, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $112,748 for a family of four.
 However, Lansdale contains both very wealthy and poor people as well.